i05nagai/memorandum/language/english.md

     * the branch of science concerned with earthquakes and related phenomena.
 * tectonics
 * continental drift
+* anthropologically
 * anthropology
     * anthropology of nonindustrialized civilizations
+* anthropologist
+    * is a person engaged in the practice of anthropology
 * lisp
     * v
     * spea with a lisp